dvalmassei/VTAnalysis/README.md

 ```
 pip install pylandau
 ```
+Note: it appears that pylandau is built with an old version of numpy, so warnings are supressed in the example

 ## Usage
 The library file has a `main` function which shows one example usage.
 It can be run from the command line: